 In addition to annual reports and filing fees, the registered agent requirements remain the same when a company foreign qualifies in another state.
 Although the registered agent requirements may vary from state to state, all of the states agree with the fact that the registered agent must have a physical address in the state in which business is being conducted.

 Imagine again the Indiana business owner.
-For ten years, the business owner used his or her spouse as their registered agent.
-The spouse was happy to serve in this role, and the business owner could trust that the spouse would be home during regular business hours and that the spouse would pass along all information and legal correspondence relevant to the business.
+For ten years, the business owner used his or her spouse as their legal registered agent.
+The spouse was happy to serve in this role, and the business owner could trust that the spouse would be present during regular business hours and that the spouse would pass along all information and legal correspondence relevant to the business.

-Now, after expanding into Illinois, the business owner does not have a registered agent who they can trust.
+Now, after expanding into Illinois, the business owner does not have a registered agent in Illinois who they can trust.
 Although they have coworkers in the state of Illinois, they do not have anyone with who they would deem reliable enough to serve as the company’s registered agent.
 What is the business owner to do now?
 The owner must still meet the requirements set forth by the Illinois Secretary of State’s office, which state that the registered agent must be a resident of the state or a company authorized to conduct business in the state.
-Keep in mind that the business owner must provide the registered agent information when filing the foreign qualify paperwork.
+Keep in mind that the business owner must provide the registered agent’s information when filing the foreign qualify paperwork.